mdkhanga/dynago/README.md

 At the point, replication is being implemented and not yet working.
 So you need to connect to same server to retrieve values

+## What is currently working ?

+1. You can create a leader less peer to peer cluster by starting servers as described above.
+Except first server, the others need to point to another with the --seed option.

+Next up: replication